 Check fluid levels with the ignition in the on position.
 Fluid levels between the MIN and MAX lines are within the normal operating range; there is no need to add fluid.

-If the fluid levels are outside of the normal operating range the performance of your brake system could be compromised; seek service from your authorized dealer immediately.
+performance of your brake system could be compromised; seek service from your authorized dealer immediately.

 TRANSMISSION FLUID

 Checking electronically-controlled Continuously Variable Transmission (eCVT)

 The eCVT does not have an underhood transmission fluid dipstick.